 Under privatization, people would have to invest their money for retirement.
 Most of us, would not invest that money but we would rather spend it to pay for unnecessary things like food, housing, clothing, and utilities.
 The problem is not that the government takes too much for social security, the problem is that we are paid to little to have both social security taxes taken out AND to invest money.
 The rich do not care because they have their own nest eggs, and they want to feather their nest more with our social security money.

 How?
 We will be bled dry by wall street.
 We will be charged transaction fees, administrative fees, loads, accounting fees, and the list goes on if we have to invest our own social security money.
 Unlike the bailouts banks and insurance companies receive, there will be no bailouts for us, as there never are.
 We will be at the mercy of the market and market manipulators that sell stocks short, sell against the box, call options, put options, straddles, struts, derivatives, and all the other controls professional speculators use to separate us from our investments.

-Social Security must be Strengthened and Preserved.
+Social Security and Medicare must be Strengthened and Preserved.

 I have been asked my position on Union vs Right to Work by both voters and the National Right To Work Committee.
 Here is my response.

 I fully support the right of Employees to organize, unionize, and collectively bargain.
 Our stagnant wages, lower standard of living, lower savings, and job insecurity, is a direct result of the Union Killing legislation being enacted in the states and through our Congress.

 I oppose right to work laws.

 I am a supporter of medical marijuana and have been for years.